AtilaDev/expo-calendar-helper/README.md

 #### Expo Team

-for creating a great framework to work with native react.
+for creating a great framework to work with react native.

 #